saadkhalmadani/saadkhalmadani/README.md

 ## Hey, I'm Saad

-I'm a DevOps engineer based in Morocco 🇲🇦, working primarily with Azure.
+I'm a DevOps engineer based in Morocco, working primarily with Azure.
 I focus on turning manual, error-prone deployment processes into automated, reliable pipelines: provisioning, containerization, CI/CD, and monitoring.

 My approach is simple: if a task is done manually more than a couple of times, it should be automated.